MMTDigital/kentico-cloud-universal-react/README.md

 - You pasted the Project ID wrong
 - Kentico have changed their base project and the fields have changed.
 Try inspecting the data
 - React doesn't like a field.
 Check the console.
-- Slack me `@js`
+- Slack me `@js`, or [open an issue](https://github.com/MMTDigital/kentico-cloud-universal-react/issues)

 ## TODO:

 - ~~Render the content on the server, first~~
-- Look into the various content-specific endpoints Kentico provides
+- ~~Look into the various content-specific endpoints Kentico provides~~
-- Look at hooking up a view model, for easier data management
+- Look at hooking up a view model/an action -> store configuration, for easier data management
 - ~~Add nodemon~~

 ## Resources